Raguf Orujov: Legacy

 Before the Garabagh - Dudelanj (2: 0) football match, which was held within UEFA Champions League Second qualifying round on July 12, 2016, a banner was opened at the Tofiq Bahramov Republican Stadium on the same day to commemorate Raquf Orujov's 44th anniversary.
 The banner featured Raguf Orujov's image and the inscription "İmmortal Commandir Raguf Orujov".

 A presentation ceremony of the book titled "Eagle of Murov" dedicated to the military activities of Rauf Orujov was held at the Baku Oxford School On February 13, 2017.
 Most of the prominent figures of Azerbaijan including Ganira Pashayeva, Adil Aliyev, Fuad Muradov, Ilham Zakiyev, Farid Mansurov, Fariz Mammadov, Elmira Süleymanova and others attended the presentation.
 The book was written based on the memories of fellow soldiers and family members.

 Raguf Orujov was buried in the Martyrs' Lane in Sumqayit.

+Personal belongings to Lieutenant Colonel Raguf Orujov are preserved in the Patriotic War Fund of the National Museum of History of Azerbaijan.